forrest79/phpgsql/docs/db.md

 ## Transactions

-There is simple transaction helper object.
+There is a simple transaction helper object.
 Call `transaction()` method on a connection and you will get the `Transaction` object.
 With this object, you can control transaction or use savepoints.

 There are methods to control transaction `begin()`, `commit()` and `rollback()` that corresponds to SQL commands.
 With `begin()` method you can set isolation level - for example repeatable read: `begin('ISOLATION LEVEL REPEATABLE READ')`.